jitpack/jitpack.io/README.md

 Too see an example head to https://jitpack.io and 'Look Up' a GitHub repository by url.

+Note: when using multiple repositories in build.gradle it is recommended to add JitPack at the end.

 ## Building

 See also the [Guide to building](https://github.com/jitpack/jitpack.io/blob/master/BUILDING.md) for more details and for instructions on building multi-module projects.